 So what is TARRA?

 We are still, and will always be, working to define what TARRA is.
 Why?
 Because the answer is shaped by the needs and voices of our community.
-We started with a beautiful platform featuring inspiring stories of “Women Who Create.”
+We started with a beautiful platform featuring inspiring stories of women who are making waves in their fields.
 We’ve chosen to highlight both women who have been successful and those who are just starting out, namely presenting innovative design created by women, and the perspectives of women across numerous creative industries.
 In October 2016, we hosted our inaugural event in Denver: a three-day gathering born from the want to connect with and hear from our community.

-We want “Women Who Create” to shape what TARRA is and how it can work for them.
+We want you to shape what TARRA is and how it can work for them.
 What can we do to help build thriving careers and businesses?
 We need to hear about the challenges faced; about the programming needed; and about the tools required to help push the boundaries of what’s possible in design.

 Our goal is to simply change the conversation by amplifying female voices and their influence on the built environment.
 We plan to achieve this goal through a variety of means.
 One of the most important ways is by hightlighting the innovative ideas and boundary pushing design that women are already creating.